Ptolemy (c. 100–168)

 The Almagest includes a star catalogue containing 48 constellations, using the names we still use today.
 Although no longer in serious use, the catalogue lists 1,022 stars visible from Alexandria and was used as a standard in the Western and Arab worlds for over a thousand years.
 An even earlier star catalogue was that of Timocharis of Alexandria, written in about 300 BC. and later used by Hipparchus.
 Ptolemy's work promulgated a sophisticated version of the Aristotelian, geocentric theory which held sway in the west until the Copernican Revolution.

-The Ptolemaic system is a theory, developed by Ptolemy about 150 AD, in which a motionless Earth is said to be at the center of the universe with the Sun, Moon, and planets revolving around it in eccentric circles and epicycles; the fixed stars are attached to an outer sphere concentric with Earth.
+The Ptolemaic system is a theory, developed by Ptolemy about 150 AD, in which a motionless Earth is said to be at the center of the universe with the Sun, Moon, and planets revolving around it in eccentric circles and epicycles (see Figure 2).
+The fixed stars are attached to an outer sphere concentric with Earth.
 The Ptolemaic system gave the positions of the planets accurately enough for naked-eye observations, although it also made some ridiculous predictions, such as that the distance to the Moon should vary by a factor of two over its orbit.
 It held sway in Europe, supported by the Church of Rome, until the rise of the Copernican system.

 An epicycle is a small orbit within a larger orbit that was used (mistakenly) to describe the movements of celestial objects in the Ptolemaic system.
 In Ptolemy's model of the Solar System, the Sun, the Moon, or a planet moved in an epicycle, the center of which traveled along a bigger circular orbit, known as the deferent, whose center was offset from Earth.
 Many layers of epicycles were needed to approximate real orbits with their retrograde motion.